graemeg/tiopf_apps/tiOPFMapper/README.txt

   base-class=         Specifies the name of the class.

-  base-class-parent=  Specifies the parent class when class must descend from.
+  base-class-parent=  Specifies the parent class which a BOM class must descend from.

+  base-listclass-parent= Specifies the parent class which a list class must
+                         descend from

   auto-map="true"     Values are True/False.
 This attribute is currently ignored.
                       Auto-mapping information is always written to the generated